GoogleChrome/web.dev/src/site/content/en/secure/security-headers-cheat-sheet/index.md

 attack where a malicious data is passed into a sink that supports dynamic code execution such as `eval()` or `.innerHTML`.

-Trusted Types provides the tools to write, security review, and maintain applications free of DOM XSS.
-They can be enabled via [CSP](#csp) and make JavaScript secure by default by limiting dangerous web APIs to only accept a special object-a Trusted Type.
+Trusted Types provide the tools to write, security review, and maintain applications free of DOM XSS.
+They can be enabled via [CSP](#csp) and make JavaScript code secure by default by limiting dangerous web APIs to only accept a special object-a Trusted Type.

 To create these objects you can define security policies in which you can ensure that security rules (such as escaping or sanitization) are consistently applied before the data is written to the DOM.
+These policies are then the only places in code that could potentially introduce DOM XSS.

 {% Label %}Example usages{% endLabel %}